ShriMahar/Logistics-SupplyChain/README.md

 Using this information we shall forecast the daily demand for the next two weeks (from 06/16/2015 to 06/29/2015) of one restaurant with Store ID:46673 to help the managers make inventory replenishment decisions of one specific ingredient: lettuce using both **Holt-Winters and ARIMA methods** in generating the forecast.

+### Result

+We shall deem the “fitted_arima2” (see report for value of params)as the best model for forecasting.